 Inositol hexaphosphate (IP6) – Also known as phytic acid, IP6 is present in many plant foods including beans, grains, seeds and nuts.
 IP6 is used as an antioxidant dietary supplement.
 The successful use of IP6 as an antioxidant includes its ability to chelate iron and block generation of iron-driven hydroxyl radicals, in addition to the suppression of lipid peroxidation.20,21 Research has shown that supplementation with IP6 is associated with prevention of lung fibrosis.22,23 Providing IP6 in a beverage allows it to be absorbed quickly.
 Because IP6 may prevent absorption of iron and zinc, do not take TauriNAC at the same time you take your multivitamin.

-Iodide (potassium iodide) – A “dramatic” iodine deficiency is common in cystic fibrosis patients, with iodine deficiency identified in 83.7% of patients with CF. 24 Iodine is necessary for the proper functioning of the thyroid gland.
+Iodide (potassium iodide) – Iodine is necessary for the proper functioning of the thyroid gland.
 Thyroid hormones are important for normal gastrointestinal activity, 25 for skeletal development, 26 and may even maintain a balanced mood.27 The thyroid produces hormones triiodothyronine (T3) and tetraiodothyronine (T4 or thyroxine), which support many processes in the body; and especially metabolic function.
 The thyroid produces a third hormone, calcitonin, which is also synthesized in the lungs and intestinal tract.
 Calcitonin is especially important as it prevents bone loss, and calcitonin may be used as a therapy to treat osteoporosis.28

 Magnesium (magnesium taurate, magnesium citrate) – Magnesium is a cofactor for over 300 enzyme systems that regulate diverse biochemical reactions.
-29 Magnesium deficiency is common in CF: in one study, 57% of cystic fibrosis patients referred to transplant had hypomagnesaemia.30 Magnesium is important in brain function and mood, with low levels linked to increased risk of depression.31,32 Low magnesium is also linked to chronic inflammation, which is one of the drivers of chronic disease.33,34 A randomized placebo-controlled clinical study of asthmatics showed that oral magnesium supplementation improved objective measures of asthma control and improved quality of life.35 Another important function of magnesium is maintaining bone health.
+29 Magnesium is important in brain function and mood, with low levels linked to increased risk of depression.31,32 Low magnesium is also linked to chronic inflammation, which is one of the drivers of chronic disease.33,34 A randomized placebo-controlled clinical study of asthmatics showed that oral magnesium supplementation improved objective measures of asthma control and improved quality of life.35 Another important function of magnesium is maintaining bone health.
 Magnesium deficiency changes how the body metabolizes calcium and hormones that regulate calcium.
-Magnesium supplementation may help improve bone mineral density and prevent CF-related osteoporosis.
-Oral magnesium supplementation at the daily dose provided by TauriNAC was shown in children and adolescents with cystic fibrosis to improve clinical variables.
-4
+Magnesium supplementation may help improve bone mineral density and prevent osteoporosis.

 Niacinamide (vitamin B3) – Niacinamide is a form of niacin, commonly known as vitamin B3.
 Both niacin and niacinamide provide the same vitamin functions, although niacinamide doesn’t cause the flushing that can be a problem with niacin.
 Niacin deficiency can be associated with malabsorption from the gut.
 36 Niacin deficiency is known to cause the following signs and symptoms: skin inflammation, mucous membrane swelling and inflammation, digestive disturbances including burning in the pharynx and esophagus, stomach and abdominal discomfort, diarrhea, nausea, vomiting, apathy and depression.37 Niacinamide supplements are typically available in tablets or capsules at doses from 250mg – 1500mg with 500mg the most common.
 We elected to supplement at 150mg per day with the intent to address deficiency for long term use.